SeanKilleen/seankilleen.github.io/_posts/2020-04-29-infrastructure-as-code-on-azure-using-terraform.md

 }
 ```

-* Setup the azure resources that you'll use for your back-end:
+* Add the setup for the azure resources that you'll use for your back-end:

 ```hcl
 resource "azurerm_resource_group" "backendrg" {